huntercfreeman/HunterFreeman.About/README.md

 I think I said that Photino was single threaded, I don't think I was correct there.

 I randomly decided to type this up before going to bed because the idea pop'd into my mind.
 I might come back to this text and clean it up later.
+I read this back and it has the energy of the "Feeling cute might delete later" meme.